AMSAT-NA/PacSatFSKBoard/NOTES.md

 have around 4800 minutes of time without power applied before the RTC fails.
 So, add another 47uF capacitor to get the time to 9600 seconds (160 minutes) which should be sufficient.

+## 2025-12-19

+Rearranged the PA in put a bit to move the inductor there further away from the other inductors and rotate it to reduce inductive coupling.